Our students have several performance opportunities throughout the year including an all-inclusive, end of year showcase.Learn More

 Ms. Miller is proud to a part of the Milwaukee Ballet organization for 28 years!
 She danced in Milwaukee Ballet for 16 seasons, rising to the rank of leading artist.

 Ms. Miller received her formal dance training at the Central Pennsylvania Youth Ballet in Carlisle, PA under the tutelage of Marcia Dale Weary, Melinda Howe, and Richard Cook.
 Ms. Miller continued her studies at the Joffrey Ballet under Meredith Baylis, Choo San Goh, and Francesca Corkle; and with the San Francisco Ballet under Henry Berg, Irina Jacobson, Jonathon Watts, and Larissa Sklyanskya.
-While at CPYB, Ms. Miller danced in The Carlisle Project: a ground breaking choreographic workshop originated by Pennsylvania Ballet founder, Barbara Weisberger.
+While at CPYB during her youth, Ms. Miller danced in The Carlisle Project: a ground breaking choreographic workshop originated by Pennsylvania Ballet founder, Barbara Weisberger.

 In 2008, Ms. Miller retired from the stage to join the MBSA faculty, as well as to start a family with husband, Karl von Rabenau, another former MBC dancer and MBSA faculty member.
 During Ms. Miller’s years on faculty at the Milwaukee Ballet School & Academy, she has also taught at Danceworks in Milwaukee, Dance Arts Center in Racine, Valley Academy of the Arts in Neenah, and Steps of Grace in Brookfield.
 For the past 25 summers, Ms. Miller has had the honor to be invited back to teach at Central Pennsylvania Youth Ballet; she also teaches for Point Park University’s International Summer Dance.
 Ms. Miller is an established private coach, working with pre-professional dancers of all ages and levels as well as Youth America Grand Prix competitors, ballroom dancers, gymnasts, and Irish step dancers.

 Ms. Miller, along with her husband, Karl von Rabenau, founded Milwaukee nonprofit, Lake Arts Project, whose mission is to give young people an experience immersed in art, teaching them that art is an essential part of life.
-Through community collaborations and performances involving pre-and professional artists of multiple disciplines, Lake Arts Project is dedicated to enriching arts education and nurturing artists.
+Through community collaborations and performances involving pre-and professional artists of multiple disciplines, Lake Arts Project is dedicated to enriching arts education and nurturing artists

 Lisa has been dancing since the age of 6.
 She graduated from the University of Wisconsin, Stevens Point with a Bachelors of Arts in Dance.
 While in college, Lisa spent 2 summers in New York taking classes with the Nicolas Lois Summer Intensive and Alvin Ailey School.
 During the academic year, Lisa taught children dance classes and became the Assistant Director of Turning Point Dance Academy in Stevens Point.